MerlionSolutions/fullstack-challenge/readme.md

 ## Rules

-1. Your code should be made available in a public or private repository, on your personal github or bitbucket;
+1. Your code should be made available in a public or private repository, on your personal github or bitbucket.
-2. Send the link to joe@enotarylog.com or geyser@enotarylog.com;
+2. Send the link to joe@enotarylog.com or geyser@enotarylog.com.
-3. We use ReactJS (NextJS) and Node.js with Postgres (Sequalize), but you can feel free to choose other technologies;
+3. We use ReactJS (NextJS) and Node.js (NestJS) with Postgres.

 ## Challenge